 At March 25, 1996, the Company had 2,591,014 Common Shares outstanding.
 Of those shares, 1,983,261 Common Shares are presently freely transferable without restriction under the Act, unless they are held by "affiliates" of the Company as that term is used under the Act and the regulations promulgated thereunder.
-In addition, when offered and sold as provided in this Prospectus, the 90,000 Common Shares issuable upon exercise of the Underwriter's Warrants, will be freely transferrable without restriction under the Act.
+In addition, when offered and sold as provided in this Prospectus, the 147,473 Common Shares offered hereby, including 60,000 Common Shares issuable upon exercise of the Warrants and 76,073 Common Shares issuable upon exercise of the Underwriter's Warrants, will be freely transferrable without restriction under the Act.